Sharon Horne (psychologist)

-Sharon Horne is a scientist known for conducting research on LGBTQ issues, mental health and college student development, and international psychology concerns.
+Sharon Horne is a social scientist known for conducting research on LGBTQ issues, mental health and college student development, and international psychology concerns.
 Horne is Professor of Counseling Psychology and the Director of Training for the American Psychological Association Accredited Counseling Psychology Ph.D.
 Program at the University of Massachusetts Boston.
-She is a representative to the APA International Psychology Network for Lesbian, Gay, Bisexual, Transgender and Intersex Issues (IPsyNet), and chaired the policy committee that drafted the IpsyNet Statement and Commitment on LGBTI Concerns.
+She was a representative to the APA International Psychology Network for Lesbian, Gay, Bisexual, Transgender and Intersex Issues (IPsyNet) from 2013 to 2022, and chaired the policy committee that drafted the IpsyNet Statement and Commitment on LGBTI Concerns.
+As of today, the IpsyNet Statement and Commitment on LGBTI Concerns has been endorsed by 43 national and international psychology organizations and translated into 13 languages.